 With a roll of thin plastic diffraction grating and some "stolen" sunlight, artist and exhibit developer Pete Stephens transformed the interior of the Palace of Fine Arts into a dazzling riot of spectral color.
 As he works to recreate the effect at the new Exploratorium at Pier 15, Stephens recounts the challenges—and the inspiration—of this expansive experiment in light.
+This is two minutes of Exploratorium exhibit phenomena B-roll, shot in HD.
+Exhibit close-up footage includes Light Table, Icy Bodies, and Colored Shadows.
 Virtual Worlds are social spaces--music and dancing are ubiquitous, and so we made an exhibit that mixes a unique color for every avatar into a blend of colors when they dance together.
 What is light?
 How is it made?
 In this video, staff physicist Ron Hipschman will talk about and demonstrate light, it's features and various ways it can be made as well as how colors mix.
 Exploratorium neuroscientist Richard Brown discusses how we see color, how color vision evolved, why color vision varies from person to person, and how the scientific understanding of color vision has led to technologies such as color photography On August 4, 2011 After Dark Blue delved into the color of cool with explorations of indigo, underwater vision, color photography, and blues performances by Lady Bianca, Bobbie Webb, and Fillmore Slim.
 Join artist Alex Warren as he demonstrates the relationship of pigments and binders in the creation of paint.
 An homage to the color of passion and pageantry, Red featured special presentations, classic exhibits, and fiery performances by San Francisco’s Theatre Flamenco.
 XTech at the Exploratorium empowers high school students through the practical use of Science, Technology, Engineering, Art, and Mathematics.
 Students develop skills - designing and building, creating media, and facilitating community education events - that will lead them into college and beyond.

 In this show, we will be investigating lasers.
 Did you know that that LASER was an acronym?
 It stands for Light Amplification Stimulated by the Emission of Radiation.
 Join us in learning how a laser works, as well as a real world application for lasers, and finally, how they can create stunning light patterns.